andruxa-smirnov/isee3-decoder/README.txt

 -q quiet mode

-decode - Reads output of symdemod on stdin, writes decoded frames on stdout -f Use Fano sequential decoding instead of Viterbi decoding -r Symbol rate, Hz; default 1024 (used only for output timestamps) -s Fano scale parameter; default 8
+decode - Reads output of symdemod on stdin, writes decoded frames on stdout -V Use Viterbi decoding only (slow - only runs about 230 bps on a typical i7) -F Use Fano sequential decoding only
+-r Symbol rate, Hz; default 1024 (used only for output timestamps) -s Fano scale parameter; default 8
 -d Fano delta parameter; default 32